revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Summoned to the Low Ziggurat by [[Wersalia]]
 Aegan's want the protector to do the final rites

-Rites conducted by a low acolyte
+Rites conducted by a low acolyte.

+Buy ruby dust in the merchant district.
+Visit the temple of the protector and leave a continual flame in a disused alcove.

-Small forgotten statue in a disused alcove that is not on the bridge.
+Spot a small forgotten statue in a disused alcove that is not on the bridge.
 Snakelike creature with two wings, head fallen off.

 > "The 101st warrior of the dyvare, Zheevaglishgar"